SteTessari/SteTessari/README.md

   private String city = "São José do Rio Preto - SP, Brazil";
   private List<String> goals = [
     "Acquire new knowledge every day",
-    "Working in a company with agile methodologies", "Having the opportunity to travel working from home office", "Reaching the role of CTO"
+    "Working in a company with agile methodologies like SCRUM", "Having the opportunity to travel working home office", "Reaching the role of CTO"
   ];
 }